Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 5. Installation problems

 TEX Live installs on all modern desktop, laptop, and server platforms.
-You can get a copy of the TUG DVD from your local TEX user group or another TUG member; or you can download the platform distribution you need from the TUG web site at http://tug.org; or you can download the ISO image at https://tug.org/texlive/acquire-iso.html and burn your own DVD.
-All the individual platform distributions are available from CTAN in http://www.ctan.org/tex-archive/systems/.
+You can download a copy of the TEX Live distribution from the TUG web site at https://tug.org/texlive, or ask your local TEX user group or another TUG member to burn a DVD for you.
+All the individual platform distributions are also available from CTAN in https://www.ctan.org/tex-archive/systems/.

 TEX Live